Managing crops and animals near shorelands

 - Cover and store on a sealed surface to contain any spills.

 Improperly contained silage can contaminate ground and surface water.
-Using basic BMPs minimizes risk from these operations:
+Use these basic best practices to minimize risk from these operations:

 - Store silage away from any water source.